remnrem/luna-doc/docs/ref/helpers.md

 <h3>Example</h3>

-If the working folder have changed from `Users/js7/data` to `home/jsmith/cfs/`, for example.
+If the working folder has changed from `Users/js7/data` to `home/jsmith/cfs/`, for example.
 The original sample list (4 files from CFS):